Matthew-Amos/VariableTypes.jl/README.md

 # VariableTypes.jl

-Detects basic statistical variable types of data:
+Detects the basic statistical variable types:

 * **Quantitative** - Measurable variables.
   * **Continuous** - Can take on any value in a continuum.